LucasMonastirsky/our-todo-list/README.md

 ## How to Run

+If you'd like to run the application without configuring AWS, you can replace the file `src/App/API.ts` with the file `src/App/API_Mock.ts`.
+This will mock any API interactions, so that the application can be tested without needing any external services.

-This application currently uses AWS Cognito for user authentication, and AWS Dynamo DB for storage.
-As such, a configuration file needs to be created with the necessary credentials.
+If you'd like to run the full application, an AWS account with a Cognito User Pool and DynamoDB service is needed, and a configuration file needs to be created with the necessary credentials.
 Under the `src` folder, create a file named `Secrets.ts`.
 Inside the file, two objects need to be exported; see the following example:

     export const amplify_config = {
       aws_cognito_region: "", // The Cognito user pool's region (example: `us-east-2`)